 The Lake Placid Olympic Museum pays tribute to the community’s two Winter Olympiads, in 1932 and 1980.
 Interactive exhibits tell the stories of figure skater turned movie star Sonja Henie; speed skater Eric Heiden, who won five gold medals in 1980; and, yes, the Miracle on Ice.

 This family fun center in downtown Lake Placid is a perfect alternative to howling winds and chilling cold.
 Rental shoes and balls are plentiful and an hour on the lanes for five people costs less than $40.

 Take a stroll down Main Street to visit the local shops.

 This eclectic village offers a bit of something for everyone.
 Discover bed and bath products, syrups, clothes, chocolatiers, even a year-round Christmas store.
-Remember, social distancing restrictions remain in place as of January 2021.

 Grab a delicious bite at Dancing Bears Cafe.

 Places to Eat and More with Kids in Lake Placid

 It's breakfast, lunch, or dinner at this Main Street American bistro popular with kids.
 Enjoy omelets, pancakes, artisanal burgers, signature pizzas, salads, and appetizers.

 The first meal of the day is available all day at this popular Main Street eatery.
 Of course, there are also burgers, salads, chicken dishes, and for the adults, specialty coffees.